xeodou/go-sqlcipher/README.md

 ## Windows

-The golang code is copy from [go-sqlite3](https://github.com/mattn/go-sqlite3) If you have some issue, maybe you can find from https://github.com/mattn/go-sqlite3/issues

-Here is some help from go-sqlite3 project.

-* Want to build go-sqlite3 with libsqlite3 on my linux.
+To compile this package on Windows, you must have the `gcc` compiler installed.

 1) Install a Windows `gcc` toolchain.
-2) Add the `bin` folders to the Windows path if the installer did not do this by default.
+2) Add the `bin` folder to the Windows path, if the installer did not do this by default.
-3) Open a terminal for the TDM-GCC toolchain, can be found in the Windows Start menu.
+3) Open a terminal for the TDM-GCC toolchain, which can be found in the Windows Start menu.
 4) Navigate to your project folder and run the `go build ...` command for this package.

-For example the TDM-GCC Toolchain can be found [here](https://sourceforge.net/projects/tdm-gcc/).
+For example the TDM-GCC Toolchain can be found [here](https://jmeubank.github.io/tdm-gcc/).

 ## Errors